Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

       This means we can ignore the fact that our `ca.crt/key, front-proxy-ca.crt/key were not updated.`

 1. Check the expiration of the certificates files that do not have a current date and are of the `.crt` or `.pem` format.
 See [File Locations](#file-locations) for the list of files.

    ***This task is for each master node and below is just a single example of checking one certificate.
-The below example cheecks each certificate in [File Locations](#file-locations).***
+The below example checks each certificate in [File Locations](#file-locations).***

    ```bash
    for i in $(ls /etc/kubernetes/pki/*.crt;ls /etc/kubernetes/pki/etcd/*.crt;ls /var/lib/kubelet/pki/*.crt;ls /var/lib/kubelet/pki/*.pem);do echo ${i}; openssl x509 -enddate -noout -in ${i};done